-Independent Research is designed to afford students the opportunity of studying intensively and preparing a paper is a specialized area of law.
-The paper produced must be an in-depth and advanced analysis of the topic and must substantially surpass the level of coverage available in the curriculum for the area of law researched.
+Independent Research provides students with the opportunity to produce an in-depth, analytical research paper, under the close supervision of a faculty member, on a law-related topic falling outside subjects covered in available seminars.
 The paper must demonstrate each of the following: substantial legal research, analytical writing, original thought, and proper writing style and citation form.
-Independent Research must be approved by the Curriculum Committee and approved by a full-time faculty member (or professor approved by the faculty) during the semester prior to commencement of the Project (March 15 for the following summer session or fall semester and October 15 for the following spring semester).
+Independent Research must be approved by the Curriculum Committee and approved by a full-time faculty member (or professor approved by the faculty) during the semester prior to commencement of the project (March 15 for the following summer session or fall semester and October 15 for the following spring semester).
 A student seeking to engage in an independent research project must submit a proposal within the time frame set forth above.
-The proposal should be directed to the Curriculum Committee, identify the fulltime faculty member who has agreed to supervise the student, the semester in which the independent study will take place, the student's date of graduation, and include a 1-2 page topic report identifying the subject area of the law which the student intends to research with a brief bibliography.
-The ideal proposal will include the specific area for focused research as well as the student's tentative "take" on the subject matter.
+The proposal should be directed to the Curriculum Committee, identify the full-time faculty member who has agreed to supervise the student, the semester in which the independent study will take place, the student's date of graduation, and include a one- to two-page description of the issue to be addressed in the paper and, if possible, the position the student initially intends to take, along with a brief, preliminary bibliography.